YahyaT95/InsiderTradingYTD/README.md

 # InsiderTradingYTD
 This project sets out to build a dashboard to analyze year-to-date insider trading of all stocks and industries.
 The first step was to web-scrap the data from openinsider and finviz using python and required libraries.
+Then we clean the data in the same python script using pandas library.
+After we used SQL to create a table of all trades.
+Ultimately we create a dashboard in Tableau.

 Data Sources: